 So, with help from our online community Dementia Support Forum, we’ve compiled a few tips to help you make the most out of the festive season.
 Here are some tips to help you support your loved one (and yourself) this Christmas.

 8 ways to support somebody with dementia at Christmas

 1. Put decorations up gradually

 Introduce the Christmas environment slowly.
 Think about putting decorations up gradually over a few days so it doesn’t come as a big change to the person’s usual setting.
-Talking Point member Nae Sporran said:
+Dementia Support Forum member Nae Sporran said: